 Financial Services Act 2013 and Islamic Financial Services Act 2013

-The FSA and IFSA contain provisions that enable BNM to effectively perform its oversight role.
-In general, this includes empowering the Bank to specify standards, as well as, to issue directions, for the purpose of ensuring the safety, integrity, efficiency and reliability of the payment systems and payment instruments
+The FSA and IFSA contain provisions that enable Bank Negara Malaysia to effectively perform its oversight role.
+In general, this includes empowering Bank Negara Malaysia to specify standards, as well as, to issue directions, for the purpose of ensuring the safety, integrity, efficiency and reliability of the payment systems and payment instruments